 Elliot knew Princes Park (also known as Pig's Arse Park) was not as popular as the MCG but he envisaged other clubs playing home games at the ground and Carlton taking a cut of the takings.
 Carlton spent millions building boutique stands; Elliot even named one of them the "John Elliot Stand" in tribute to himself.
 But Elliot's pot of gold revealed itself to be a white elephant.
 In 2002, the club posted losses of $7.5 million and then $11.1 million in 2004 - most of which related to devaluing assets at Princes Park.
-Admittedly, Elliot's plan had a bit of logic behind it but fans of other clubs just couldn’t stand the idea of playing at Carlton making money off them.
+Admittedly, Elliot's plan had a bit of logic behind it but fans of other clubs just couldn’t stand the idea of paying to play at Carlton's home ground.
 These clubs supported building a brand new stadium at Docklands where many of them ended up losing money by playing there, but they were happy because at least Carlton was not profiting.

 After constantly being dragged through the mud, in 2009, Elliot hit back by confessing that Carlton had paid hush money to four or five women who said they had been raped by players in the 1980s and 1990s.
 Elliot said the payments had been made because he suspected the women were lying and it was a way to protect the club from bad publicity.
-This in turn made it a bit odd that he was bringing it up.
+This in turn made it a bit odd that he was bringing bad publicity to the club by confessing that rapes may have occured and the women had been bought off.
 The club was not impressed and reacted by banning Elliot from attending any events.